Valencia is a wonderful city and one I would definitely recommend!

 8. Valencia Skylines

 With its warm climate throughout the year it is no wonder that most of the hotels and venues have rooftop terraces open to the public.
-There are several venues where you can enjoy a glass of wine and a cosy meal admiring the Valencia skyline.
+There are several venues where you can enjoy a glass of wine and a cosy meal admiring the Valencia skyline late into the night.
 If you go early enough, you might even catch the sunset!
 We had a lovely evening at Barcelo 270º Terrace.

 Where to stay: